Gelcoat Repair on a Boat — Step by Step for First-Timers

 • Nitrile gloves — MEKP is genuinely nasty on skin

-The $18 kit from the discount shelf typically includes a tiny tube of mixed gelcoat with pre-mixed hardener and no instructions about air inhibition.
+That $18 kit from the discount shelf typically includes a tiny tube of pre-mixed gelcoat with no real instructions about air inhibition.
+Not completely useless — just incomplete for an actual repair.
 That’s why I called it a lie.
-Not useless — just incomplete for a real repair.

 Surface Prep — The Step Most People Rush

-Probably should have opened with this section, honestly, because surface prep is where first-timers fail.
-Not the mixing.
-Not the application.
+Probably should have opened with this section, honestly.
+Surface prep is where first-timers fail — not the mixing, not the application.
 The prep.
-If you rush it, the gelcoat won’t bond.
+Rush it and the gelcoat won’t bond.
 Full stop.

 Opening the Damage with a Dremel

 Counter-intuitive truth: you need to make the damage bigger before you can fix it.
 Gelcoat paste needs mechanical tooth to grip.
-A hairline crack with smooth walls won’t hold a repair — the new gelcoat will pop right back out in a season or two.
-Use a Dremel with a small carbide burr or grinding stone to open any cracks into a slight V-shape.
+A hairline crack with smooth walls won’t hold a repair — the new gelcoat will pop right back out within a season or two.
+Use a Dremel with a small carbide burr to open any cracks into a slight V-shape.
 For chips, undercut the edges slightly so the new gelcoat has something to lock under.
-This sounds extreme.
-It’s not.
-You’re already fixing it — doing this step right means fixing it once.

 Work slowly.
-The goal is a rough, slightly flared cavity, not a huge hole.
-Wipe away all dust with a dry rag after grinding.
+The goal is a rough, slightly flared cavity — not a gaping hole.
+Wipe all dust away with a dry rag after grinding.

 Wax Removal — The Silent Repair Killer

 Wax prevents gelcoat from bonding.
-Even a thin layer of wax residue — left over from your last hull detail — will cause the repair to fail.
-You need to strip wax from an area approximately twice the diameter of the damage.
-So for a quarter-sized chip, strip wax from an area about the size of a softball.
+Even a thin residue layer — left from your last hull detail — will cause the repair to fail.
+Strip wax from an area roughly twice the diameter of the damage.
+Quarter-sized chip means softball-sized wax removal zone, at minimum.

-Use acetone on a clean cotton rag.
-Wipe in one direction — don’t scrub in circles, which just redistributes the wax.
-Use a fresh section of rag for each wipe.
+Acetone on a clean cotton rag.
+Wipe in one direction — scrubbing in circles just redistributes the wax.
+Fresh section of rag for each pass.
 Wipe the area twice, letting it flash dry between passes.
-Acetone evaporates fast at room temperature so this only takes a few minutes.
-Don’t use lacquer thinner or mineral spirits — they leave residue.
+Acetone evaporates fast at room temperature, so this takes just a few minutes.
+Don’t substitute lacquer thinner or mineral spirits — both leave residue.
 Acetone only.

 Final Clean Before Application

-After wax removal, one more acetone wipe right before you apply.
+After wax removal, one more acetone wipe right before you mix anything.
 Let it flash off completely — about two minutes in normal air.
-The surface should be bone dry.
-Any moisture or solvent residue left behind will interfere with the cure.
+Surface should be bone dry.
+Any moisture or solvent residue left behind interferes with the cure.
 This last wipe is the step people skip because they’re impatient to start mixing.
 Don’t skip it.

 Mixing, Applying, and Curing

 Temperature matters more than most people realize.
-Below 65°F, MEKP doesn’t catalyze reliably and you can end up with a gummy, never-fully-cured mess.
-Above 85°F, the working time shrinks dramatically — sometimes down to five minutes.
-The ideal range is 65°F to 80°F. If you’re working in summer heat, work in the morning.
-If your garage is cold, space heater for an hour before you start, then turn it off before mixing.
+Below 65°F, MEKP doesn’t catalyze reliably — you can end up with a gummy, never-fully-cured mess.
+Above 85°F, working time shrinks fast, sometimes down to five minutes.
+Ideal range is 65°F to 80°F. Summer heat?
+Work in the morning.
+Cold garage?
+Run a space heater for an hour beforehand, then shut it off before you start mixing.

 Mixing the Gelcoat

-Measure your gelcoat paste by weight into a plastic mixing cup.
+Measure your gelcoat paste by weight into a plastic cup.
 For a small repair, 15 to 20 grams is usually plenty.
-Add your MEKP at 1.5% — so 0.225 to 0.3 grams.
-Mix thoroughly for two full minutes using a mixing stick.
-Scrape the sides and bottom of the cup as you go.
-Unmixed MEKP sitting at the edges of the cup means uneven cure.
+Add MEKP at 1.5% — so between 0.225 and 0.3 grams.
+Mix thoroughly for two full minutes with a mixing stick, scraping the sides and bottom of the cup as you go.
+Unmixed MEKP pooling at the edges means uneven cure.

-Add any color pigments now if you’re tinting.
-Mix those in before you add MEKP, actually — getting the color right in plain gelcoat paste is easier, then you catalyst the final color.
+Add color pigments before the MEKP, actually — getting the shade right in plain paste is easier, then you catalyst the final color.
 Once MEKP goes in, your clock starts.
-You have about 10 to 15 minutes at 70°F.
+Roughly 10 to 15 minutes at 70°F.

 Application — Overfill on Purpose

-Apply the mixed gelcoat into the repair with a small plastic spreader or even a popsicle stick.
-Press firmly to eliminate air pockets at the bottom of the cavity.
-Then overfill the repair — deliberately build it slightly proud of the surrounding surface.
-Gelcoat shrinks about 5% to 7% as it cures.
-If you fill it flush, it will cure below flush, and you’ll have a visible depression.
+Apply mixed gelcoat into the repair with a small plastic spreader or a popsicle stick.
+Press firmly to push out air pockets at the bottom of the cavity.
+Then overfill deliberately — build it slightly proud of the surrounding surface.
+Gelcoat shrinks 5% to 7% during cure.
+Fill it flush and it cures below flush, leaving a visible depression.
 Overfill by 1 to 2mm.
 You’ll sand it flat later.

 Air Inhibition — The Problem Nobody Explains

 Here’s the thing that makes gelcoat fundamentally different from most other repair materials: it will not cure properly when exposed to air.
-The surface remains permanently tacky.
-This isn’t a bad batch.
-It’s not user error in mixing.
-It’s just how polyester gelcoat works — oxygen at the surface inhibits the free radical cure reaction.
+The surface stays permanently tacky.
+This isn’t a bad batch or a mixing error — it’s just how polyester gelcoat works.
+Oxygen at the surface inhibits the free radical cure reaction.

 You need to seal it from air immediately after application.
-Two ways to do this:
+Two ways:

-1. PVA spray — Polyvinyl alcohol, sold as “PVA mold release” at most marine stores (about $12 a can).
+1. PVA spray — Polyvinyl alcohol, sold as “PVA mold release” at marine stores (about $12 a can).
 Mist a light coat over the wet gelcoat.
-It forms a thin film that blocks air.
-The gelcoat cures properly beneath it.
+It forms a thin film that blocks air while the gelcoat cures properly underneath.
 After cure, the PVA peels or washes off with water.

-2. Plastic wrap — Lay a piece of Saran Wrap directly over the wet repair and smooth it down.
+2. Plastic wrap — Lay Saran Wrap directly over the wet repair and smooth it flat.
 Eliminates air contact.
-Works surprisingly well for flat or gently curved surfaces.
-Harder on compound curves.
+Works well on flat or gently curved surfaces, trickier on compound curves.

-Frustrated by a tacky repair that had been sitting for 24 hours, I finally looked up why it wasn’t hardening and discovered I’d skipped this step entirely on my first attempt.
+Frustrated by a tacky repair that sat for 24 hours without hardening, I finally looked up what was happening — and discovered I’d skipped this step entirely on my first attempt.
 Had to grind it all out and start over.
-PVA spray is now the first thing I buy.
+PVA spray is now the first thing I buy before any gelcoat job.

 Let the repair cure fully — minimum 4 hours at 70°F, ideally overnight.
-Don’t rush this.
-The gelcoat needs to reach full hardness before you sand it, or you’ll just drag gummy material around and ruin the surface.
+The gelcoat needs to reach full hardness before sanding, or you’ll just drag gummy material around and wreck the surface.

 Wet Sanding and Polishing to Invisible

 The repair is cured.
 It’s hard.
 It’s also a lumpy, slightly shiny mound sitting proud of your hull.
-This is normal.
+Totally normal.
 The finishing process is what makes it disappear — and it’s mostly just patience and the right sequence of grits.

 Wet Sanding — Work the Grits in Order

 Fill a bucket with clean water.
-You’ll be wet sanding throughout, keeping the paper and surface lubricated constantly.
-Dry sanding gelcoat creates heat that melts the surface and loads the paper instantly.
+You’ll keep the paper and surface lubricated throughout — dry sanding gelcoat creates heat that melts the surface and loads the paper almost instantly.
 Always wet.

 Start with 220 grit.
-The goal here is just to knock down the high spot — the overfilled mound — to roughly flush with the surrounding hull.
-Keep your strokes flat and even.
-Check frequently by feel.
-You’re not trying to blend yet, just level.
+Goal here is just knocking down the overfilled mound to roughly flush with the surrounding hull.
+Keep strokes flat and even.
+Check by feel frequently.
+You’re leveling, not blending yet.

 Move to 320 when the repair is flush.
-This grit starts removing the deep scratches from 220 and begins to refine the surface.
-Sand in a slightly larger area than the repair itself — feathering out about an inch past the edges.
+This removes the deep scratches left by 220 and starts refining the surface.
+Sand in a slightly larger area than the repair — feather out about an inch past the edges.

 Move to 400.
-The surface should start looking uniformly hazy now, no obvious deep scratches.
+Surface should start looking uniformly hazy, with no obvious deep scratches visible.

 Finish with 600.
-At this point the surface should feel smooth to the fingertip with no ridges, and look uniformly dull white-gray.
-The repair edges should blend into the surrounding hull without a hard line you can feel.
-If you can still feel a ridge, keep going with 600.
+At this point the surface should feel smooth underfoot with no ridges, and look uniformly dull gray-white.
+Repair edges should blend into the surrounding hull without a hard line you can feel.
+Still feel a ridge?
+Keep going with 600.

 Polishing — Where the Repair Actually Disappears

 After 600 grit, you have a smooth but hazy surface.
 Polish brings back the gloss.
-Use a dedicated marine polish like 3M Perfect-It Gelcoat Polish (about $18 for a quart) or Meguiar’s M67.
-Apply by hand with a clean foam applicator pad or use a random orbital polisher at low speed if you have one.
+Use a dedicated marine polish — 3M Perfect-It Gelcoat Polish (around $18 a quart) or Meguiar’s M67.
+Apply by hand with a clean foam pad, or use a random orbital polisher at low speed if you have one.

-Work in small circles, medium pressure, feathering out well past the repair edges.
-The haze will start clearing after 30 to 60 seconds of work.
+Work in small circles, medium pressure, feathering well past the repair edges.
+The haze starts clearing after 30 to 60 seconds.
 Wipe off with a clean microfiber.
 Step back.
-Look at it in natural light, from multiple angles.
+Look at it in natural light from multiple angles.

 When the Repair Is Actually Done

-Here’s the distinction most guides skip: a repair looks done before it is done.
-Right after polishing, the fresh gelcoat will be glossier than the surrounding oxidized hull — it’ll stand out as too shiny.
+Here’s the distinction most guides skip entirely: a repair looks done before it actually is.
+Right after polishing, fresh gelcoat will be glossier than the surrounding oxidized hull — it’ll stand out as too shiny.
 That’s not failure.
-That’s just new gelcoat next to old gelcoat.
-Give it a few weeks of sun exposure to blend.
+That’s new gelcoat sitting next to old gelcoat.
+Give it a few weeks of sun exposure to blend naturally.
 Or — better — use a light cutting compound on the surrounding area to bring it up slightly, then reapply polish to everything.
-The repair disappears faster this way.
+The repair disappears faster that way.

 What you should not do is wax the repair immediately.
-New gelcoat needs 30 days to fully off-gas before you apply wax.
+New gelcoat needs 30 days to fully off-gas before wax goes on.
 Waxing too early traps solvents in the surface and causes premature yellowing.
-Wait the 30 days.
-Then wax the whole hull at once and it will look factory.
+Wait the 30 days, then wax the whole hull at once — it’ll look factory.

-The whole job — prep, application, curing overnight, sanding and polishing the next day — takes two short sessions and costs roughly $60 to $80 in materials for a small repair.
-Shops charge $150 to $300 for the same job, often more.
-The first repair takes longer because you’re learning the steps.
+The whole job — prep, application, overnight cure, sanding and polishing the next morning — runs two short sessions and costs roughly $60 to $80 in materials for a small repair.
+Shops charge $150 to $300 for the same work, often more.
+That’s what makes gelcoat repair endearing to us DIY boat owners — it’s genuinely learnable, and the savings add up fast.
+The first repair takes longest because you’re figuring out the steps.
 The second one takes half the time.
-By the third, you’ll be the person other boat owners text when they dent something at the dock.
+By the third, you’ll be the person other boat owners text when they ding something at the dock.

 Captain Tom Bradley